 What is Community Solutions?

 Community Solutions is the name given to the way our work is prioritized.
-Based upon community collaboration, it was determined that the most pressing needs in Benton and Franklin Counties fall into four main areas.
-They are education, health, safety, and self-sufficiency.
-The work of United Way is directed by the needs within each of these areas and through Community Solutions, we are working to solve those needs permanently.
+Based upon community collaboration, it was determined that the most pressing needs in Benton and Franklin Counties fall into four main areas: education, health, safety, and self-sufficiency.
+The work of United Way is directed by the needs within each of these areas.

 Why is United Way doing Community Solutions

 For more than 50 years, United Way of Benton & Franklin Counties has been very successful in raising funds to support a variety of health and human services in our area.
 However, our community has changed and needs have become more complex.
 Through community collaboration, it was evident that there are many gaps in services as well as a lack of knowledge about the availability of services that exist.
-It is the goal of United Way of Benton & Franklin Counties to improve lives by creating solutions to community problems.
+United Way began Community Solutions to address that problem.

 How did United Way select the programs it is currently funding?

-United Way pursued a competitive process to identify programs that are aligned with region-wide Community Solutions priorities and can bring about the best results.
-A group of United Way Board Members reviewed and rated the applications.
-Applications were evaluated in several predetermined areas: organizational governance, financial accountability, program design and responsiveness, cost effectiveness and relevant experience.
-The United Way Board of Directors made the final determination on how much funding each program received.
+United Way pursued a competitive process every two years to identify programs that are aligned with region-wide Community Solutions priorities and can bring about the best results.
+A group of United Way Board Members review and rate the applications.
+Applications are evaluated in several predetermined areas: organizational governance, financial accountability, program design and responsiveness, cost effectiveness and relevant experience.
+The United Way Board of Directors makes the final determination on how much funding each program receives.

 During the 2012 Campaign, United Way raised nearly $4.1 million is distributing $3.5 million in 2013.
 Where do the rest of the dollars go?

-These funds go to uncollectible pledge loss, fundraising costs, and administrative costs.
+A portion of these funds go to uncollectible pledge loss, fundraising costs, and administrative costs.
 The rest went to services provided by United Way, such as facilitating the development and implementation of Community Solutions, Our Babies Can’t Wait and Prepared by 20, and Attendance Matters initiatives, providing oversight and coordination of 2-1-1, handling the federal Emergency Food and Shelter Program, community needs assessment and planning, etc. Thanks to coporate support of the Cornerstone Program, local companies targeted their contributions to cover a large portion of United WAy's overhead costs.
 This means more of other dollars donated can be used for community services and programs.

 Thanks to corporate support of the Cornerstone Program, local companies targeted their contributions to cover a large portion of United Way’s overhead costs.
 This means more of other dollars donated can be used for services and programs.